joetech200/Water-Quality-and-Infrastructure-Analysis/README.md

 # 🌍 Maji Ndogo: Basic Water Access

 ## 📌 Project Overview
 Maji Ndogo is a **data-driven analysis** focused on understanding **water accessibility challenges** in underserved communities.
-Using **Spreadsheets, sql and Power BI**, this project uncovers inefficiencies, corruption, and operational gaps that hinder fair water distribution.
+Using **sql and Power BI**, this project uncovers inefficiencies, corruption, and operational gaps that hinder fair water distribution.
 The insights derived aim to support **data-backed decision-making** for sustainable water distribution and management.

 ## 🎯 Objectives
 - Analyze water distribution trends to identify supply-demand gaps.